-Tomorrow is the Super Bowl, and we don’t agree with some of the decisions made for the city of San Francisco… so us artists are spreading our message of care and compassion through color, warmth, and song.
+The city of San Francisco has had challenges with homelessness for too long… so us artists are spreading our message of care and compassion through color, warmth, and song.
 Thank you Annice Jacoby for bringing us together.
 Check out UNDERCOVER featured on KQED arts!
 I’m shown singing my original tune.

 I am working in collaboration with fellow artists, writers, and local San Franciscans to spark conversion and action for our homeless crisis.
 It was an honor to compose an original song (listen here)to ignite spirits and tell the story.